Who's Who in Musicals: Hale-Harris

 Haney married musical comedy star Larry Blyden in 1955.
 While filming the big-screen version of The Pajama Game in 1956, Haney suffered from severe exhaustion.
 Surprised to learn that she was diabetic, she decided to withdraw from performing and become a choreographer.
 Her exciting dances won acclaim in five Broadway musicals Flower Drum Song (1958), Bravo Giovanni (1962), the charming She Loves Me (1963), Jennie (1963) and the long-running Funny Girl (1964).
 Haney's later years were plagued by heavy drinking, divorce and a series of health problems.
-Soon after Funny Girl's triumphant opening, Haney died of bronchial pneumonia at age 39, with ex-husband Blyden at her side.
+Soon after Funny Girl's triumphant opening, Haney died due to a combination of diabetes, alcohol abuse and bronchial pneumonia at age 39, with ex-husband Blyden at her side.

 (b.
 Otto Hauerbach)

 b.
 Aug.
 18, 1873 (Salt Lake City, UT) - d.
 Jan.
 24. 1963 (New York City)